stonehedgelabs/snuper/README.md

   (default: `info`, accepts string levels like `debug` or numeric levels 0-50), and `--max-log-filesize` (default: `10MB`, accepts formats like `10MB`, `5mb`, or `100Mb`).
   When the log file reaches the maximum size, earlier logs are evicted (FIFO behavior) to keep the file size under the limit.
+Use `--log-stdout` to also output logs to stdout.
+- Use `--early-exit` to automatically terminate monitors after 60 minutes of no live games (EOD detection).
+Without this flag, monitors run indefinitely.
+- Use `--verbose` to enable detailed logging for monitor and sink operations, including "not starting monitor" and "has 0 live games" informational messages.

 Examples: